Understanding Diabetic Nerve Damage

 Monitor your blood sugar

 Protect yourself and prevent diabetic neuropathy by tracking your blood sugar levels.
 Keeping a record of your levels and sharing it with your health care team can help to understand your body's response to your diabetes care plan.
 Use your Premium My HealtheVet account to track your blood sugar levels and avoid developing further health conditions.
-Secure Messaging (sign in required) is also a convenient way to reach out to your health care team.
+Secure Messaging is also a convenient way to reach out to your health care team.

 Please vote in our unscientific poll.
 All responses are anonymous.